 But, I have another shortcut for you…

 You may have heard of my software program called iFlip Real Estate… it allows you to automate and scale your investing business in the fastest time possible.
-Inside that program you get access to comps for free as an added benefit.
-However, if you just need comps quickly, you can get them on my website at propertyvaluetool.com.
+As a user of that program, you get access to my exclusive Custom Comps system, the most powerful comparable sales tool on the market, as an added feature.

 What you want is THE best comp.
 You want to do whatever it takes to find out the true ARV.